alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 # Definitions

-Contextual explanation for several of these definitions may also be found in the rationale section, below.
+Further context for several of these definitions may also be found in the rationale section, below.

 ## Participant

-A participant is any entity - human, machine, software bot, conversation archiver, or other - that is bounded by the extent of that entity's Trusted Computing Base (TCB).
+A participant is any entity - human, machine, software bot, conversation archiver, or other - and the systems that they control and use for the E2ESM software, bounded by the extent of that entity's Trusted Computing Base (TCB).

 ## Conversation